-The Company holds 100% of the issued share capital of Unitronics Industrie Automation GmbH, a company registered in Germany, and 30% of the issued share capital of Unitronics S.A.
+The Company holds 100% of the issued share capital of Unitronics Industries Automation GmbH, a company registered in Germany, and 30% of the issued share capital of Unitronics S.A.
 (Proprietary) Limited, a company registered in South Africa.
-Unitronics Industrie and Unitronics S.A. were established in 1995 and 1997, respectively, mainly for purposes of the Company's marketing activities in those countries.
-The companies have been inactive for several years (the German subsidiary since 1997 and the South African subsidiary since 2000), and have no assets, no employees and no obligations.
+Unitronics Industries and Unitronics S.A. were established in 1995 and 1997, respectively, mainly for purposes of the Company's marketing activities in those countries.
+These companies are inactive (the German subsidiary since 1997 and the South African subsidiary since 2000) and have no assets, no employees and no obligations.